jverzani/CalculusWithJulia.jl/markdown/derivatives/lhospitals_rule.md

 ~$$

 ````
-CalculusWithJulia.WeaveSupport.Radioq(AbstractString["No. It is not indeter
+CalculusWithJulia.WeaveSupport.Radioq(AbstractString[L"Yes.
+It is of the fo
-minate", L"Yes.
-It is of the form $0/0$"], 1, "", nothing, [1, 2], Abstract
+rm $0/0$", "No. It is not indeterminate"], 2, "", nothing, [1, 2], Abstract
-String["No. It is not indeterminate", L"Yes.
-It is of the form $0/0$"], "",
+String[L"Yes.
+It is of the form $0/0$", "No. It is not indeterminate"], "",
  false)
 ````